 In this subject, students explore the importance of correct dietary intake in order to maintain a healthy skin and body.
 Students will focus on how bodily functions are directly related to biochemical interactions and nutrition.
 In addition, this subject will cover nutritional requirements of the body, nutritional make-up of the modern diet/foods and clinical manifestations of nutritional deficiencies.

 To satisfy the academic admissions requirements for the Undergraduate Certificate in Dermal Science and Nutrition, applicants must:A. Meet one of the following entry requirements:a.
 Successful completion of the relevant State’s higher school certificate (or equivalent); orb.
 Successful completion of a tertiary qualification of Certificate IV or above.
-B. And must meet all below requirements: c. participate in an interview (if required);d. be at least 18 years of age; ande. provide evidence of English Proficiency at IELTS 6.0 with no band below 5.5.ACHW will also consider any other documentation which demonstrates an applicant’s academic and time management skills including from formal studies, workplace activities or research.
+B. And must meet all below requirements: c. participate in an interview (if required);d. be at least 18 years of age; ande. where English is not the first language, evidence of English Proficiency at IELTS 6.0 with no band below 5.5, or equivalent to be provided.ACHW will also consider any other documentation which demonstrates an applicant’s academic and time management skills including from formal studies, workplace activities or research.
 If an applicant is unable to demonstrate their academic study skills, they may be required to complete and pass an Academic Study Skills Test.

 For more information on entry criteria please visit the ACHW How to Apply page.